 - Cordless Drill

-Understanding the design: I barely understood my own design at this stage.
-If my wife was involved in this project she would be asking all kinds of questions that I wouldn’t have been able to answer, and I’m sure the whole project would have turned out more complete, been easier to build, and looked neater come the finish.
-However, she wasn’t – so I just put it together and dealt with my lack of planning when it occurred.
+Understanding the design: I barely understood my own herb hive design at this stage.
+If my wife was involved in this project she would have been asking all kinds of questions that I wouldn’t have been able to answer, and I’m sure the whole project would have turned out more complete, been easier to build, and looked neater come to the finish.
+However, she wasn’t – so I just put it together and dealt with my lack of planning when the herb hive occurred.

 I did some maths (wait until that final step again) and worked out that the overall lengths of these bits would be 6.1″ (seems long, I know).
 I also wasn’t sure how I was going to make these angled cuts at this point, so I cut a few 7″ x 2.75″ pieces to test with (I could always cut some more off).
 I also made a couple of uprights (11″x3.5″).